External key vault naming conventions

 The Control Room retrieves auto-login credentials based on the object naming convention within the external key vault.
 The Control Room searches for an object where the object name (the credential name in the external key vault) matches the Control Room username for which it is performing auto-login.

-The prefix autologin_ is required as part of the naming convention for auto-login credentials for all external key vaults: CyberArk, AWS, Azure, and HashiCorp.
+The prefix autologin_ is required as part of the naming convention for auto-login credentials for all the supported external key vaults.
 The name of the auto-login credential in the external key vault must contain autologin_ followed by the Control Room username.
 In some cases, certain key vaults have restrictions on the characters that can be used in credential object names.
 Additionally, to support how different use cases encode credentials, Automation 360 requires that certain characters be reserved or encoded.

 The following table lists examples of the object naming conventions expected in the Control Room: